MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-remove-profile.md

 Nevertheless, to ensure that the Defender for Containers components aren't automatically provisioned to your resources from now on, disable automatic provisioning of the extensions.
 Follow the instructions in [Configure auto provisioning for agents and extensions from Microsoft Defender for Cloud](../monitoring-components.md).

-You can remove the extension by using the REST API or a Resource Manager template, as explained on the following tabs.
+You can remove the extension by using the REST API, the Azure CLI, or a Resource Manager template, as explained on the following tabs.

 ### [REST API](#tab/aks-removeprofile-api)